The Best Camera Accessories to Level Up Your Photography

 It also comes with a solid tripod mount plate so you can mount the plate and attach the strap to it at the same time.

 The thing that makes this neck strap unique though is the innovative metal slide, so you can adjust the length on the go.
-Peak Design also make a great wrist strap for smaller cameras.
+Peak Design also make great wrist straps for smaller cameras, and they have recently released new Coyote coloured straps made with 35% recycled nylon!

 Magsar Reindeer King